 Note: Policy recommendations to decision makers available here.

 Since the world began to entertain viable vaccines as a real prospect in the fight against COVID-19, we have been confronting the challenge of vaccine hesitancy and navigating what is required to address this challenge.
-While recent surveys show that vaccination intent has been on the rise globally, increasing hopes that the world will be able to turn the tide on the pandemic relatively soon, the dynamic nature of this pandemic shows that vaccination intent and trust correlates to vaccine access, management of vaccine rollout, and social proof.
+The dynamic nature of this pandemic has shown that vaccination intent and trust correlates to vaccine access, management of vaccine rollout, and social proof.

 The challenge of vaccine hesitancy to end the pandemic